 Golden Rocket Barberry is a smart choice to plant among other shrubs, for the color contrast it brings.
 It makes a beautiful informal hedge or low screen, if planted 12 to 18 inches apart.
 The stems are spiny, so a screen of this plant is impenetrable to animals, and it makes an excellent security feature planted below windows.
 It grows steadily at about 6 inches a year, so it is not going to outgrow its space, and have you constantly trimming and pruning.
 With its narrow profile it fits well into small gardens, and its toughness makes it ideal for urban gardens and courtyards.
 It also grows well in containers, making it perfect for planter boxes along a patio or terrace.

-Plant Golden Rocket Barberry in a sunny place, for the best foliage color.
+For the best foliage color, plant Golden Rocket Barberry in a sunny place.
 Water regularly during the first season, but after that this plant is tough and drought resistant to all but the most extreme conditions.
 It grows happily in any well-drained soil and it is ideal for tough urban gardens, since it is also resistant to air pollution.
 In rural places it is usually left alone by deer, and normally never eaten by rabbits.
 It has no significant pests or diseases and it is resistant to rust disease.
 Best of all, it produces no seeds, so it cannot spread into the environment around you – you can grow it knowing you are not aiding the spread of alien plant species.

-Japanese barberry, Berberis thunbergii, grows naturally in China and Japan.
-It was first grown in America in 1875.
-The Arnold Arboretum in Boston, a famous center for gardening and plant introductions, brought it over at that time.
+Japanese barberry (Berberis thunbergii) grows naturally in China and Japan.
+It was first grown in America in 1875, when the Arnold Arboretum in Boston, a famous center for gardening and plant introductions, brought it over.
 The original plants had green leaves, but gardeners developed varieties with colored leaves, first red, and then gold and pink, and the wild, green form is hardly ever seen today.
 The variety called ‘Golden Rocket’ was developed by Michal Andrusiv, a specialist breeder of barberry, from the town of Litomysl, in The Czech Republic.
 He has created a number of wonderful barberries, and he selected ‘Golden Rocket’ from a group of his special seedlings in 1994.
 He patented it for sale in the USA in 2004, and since then it has become the top choice for a slender, golden-leaved barberry.